dasfex/wezen/docs/metalist.md

-There is some disadvantage of how ```tail``` is invoked but this is because we want to decrease compilation time and instantiate tail only is you use it.
+There is some disadvantage of how ```tail``` is invoked but this is because we want to decrease compilation time and instantiate tail only if you use it.
 You can make ```using``` for better experience.

 + ```get```